Can VLMs Unlock Semantic Anomaly Detection? A Framework for Structured Reasoning: THE SAVANT FRAMEWORK

 \subsection{Fine-tuning Integration Strategy}

-While our two-phase pipeline achieves high accuracy, the requirement for multiple VLM queries limits real-time deployment feasibility.
-To address this challenge, we leverage SAVANT's high-quality outputs as an automated data annotation engine.
+While our two-phase pipeline achieves high accuracy, multiple VLM queries limit real-time deployment.
+To address this, we leverage SAVANT's high-quality outputs as an automated data annotation engine.

-We apply our structured framework to automatically label large-scale datasets, generating high-quality training data that captures the nuanced reasoning process embedded in SAVANT's two-phase approach.
+We apply our structured framework to automatically label large-scale datasets, generating training data that captures the reasoning embedded in SAVANT's two-phase approach.
 Using this data, we fine-tune compact VLMs to internalize the structured reasoning: where $P_{direct}$ is a single evaluation prompt that instructs the model to perform anomaly classification directly from the image, without explicit intermediate layer decomposition (Fig.~\ref{fig:savant_overview}).
 This strategy enables us to distill SAVANT's multi-phase reasoning into an efficient single-shot model suitable for real-time deployment.
 The fine-tuned model maintains the benefits of structured analysis while achieving the computational efficiency required for practical autonomous system integration.
 Crucially, this approach enables smaller, open-source models to achieve performance levels that rival or exceed larger proprietary alternatives, providing a practical and accessible path toward widespread deployment.